 The movement of certain currencies can also have an effect on the gold market.
 This mainly applies to the US dollar, as that’s how gold is listed.
 Falling dollar values tend to push gold prices up.

-Remember that these sorts of moves are primarily fear-based, and thus hard to predict.
+Remember that these sort of moves are primarily fear-based, and thus hard to predict.

 Gold trading is an interesting stalwart of the trading market.
-With CM trading you get an easy access to the gold market, as well as detailed information to help you make the right trade.
+With CMTrading you get easy access to the gold market, as well as detailed information to help you make the right trades at the right time.